Team-1280-Training/Unit-8/README.md

 - `HashMap` is a collection of key-value pairs, where the key acts like an index for the value; generic with both types in `<>`
 - `HashMap` has methods `put(key, value)`, `remove(key)`, `clear()`, `get(key)`, `size()`
 - `ArrayList`, `HashSet`, and `HashMap` are all classes in the `java.util` package
+- Mutable objects provide convenient handling, but are more prone to bugs than immutable objects

 ## >>Project: Filesystem
 Create a program that simulates a hierarchical filesystem in memory.
 Users can navigate, create, delete, and manage files and directories. \